MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 -  If creating a new profile, provide a name for the profile and go to the Configuration settings tab.
 If editing a profile, you will by default go directly to the Configuration settings tab.

--  Click on "Add setting" and the Settings picker will be displayed on the right side of the UI.
+-  Select **Add setting** and the Settings picker will be displayed on the right side of the UI.

 -  In the search bar, add "OneDrive".
 Alternatively you can scroll down to the OneDrive settings.